coltongrainger/blog/_posts/2017-10-18-grad-school.md

   - math
 ---

-These are notes on graduate schools and their respective faculty's research.
-I've isolated people who are broadly interested algebraic/computational topology.
-My intent is to survey and prune down a list of people I would like to work with.
+My notes on grad schools (all but one in the Northwest US) and their faculty's research.
+I aim to get a feel for each school's academic environment, then narrow down a list of people I would like to work with.
+I've focused on folks involved in computational topology, algebraic topology, and numerical analysis.

 ## CU Boulder